danielfinke/kazoo-configs-kamailio/README.md

-# Manual Setup Guide for Kamailio with PostgreSQL for Kazoo/2600Hz
+# kamailio-configs - Manual Setup Guide for Kamailio with PostgreSQL for Kazoo/2600Hz

+OpenKazoo Configuration Files

 This guide will help you manually set up a Kamailio Session Border Controller (SBC) with PostgreSQL for Kazoo/2600Hz.
 Since the 2600hz provided database for kamailio (Kazoo_DB) is not open source, we have to replace it with PostgreSQL.